GiLifshitz/Baby_sensor/README.md

 This project involves creating a baby sensor system using Arduino, various sensors, and an ESP32 microcontroller.
 The sensor system monitors the baby’s environment and alerts caregivers if certain thresholds are exceeded, ensuring the baby’s safety and comfort.

 ## Features
 - Environmental Monitoring: Monitors temperature and humidity around the baby's bed to ensure a comfortable environment.
-Alerts caregivers if conditions deviate from safe ranges.
 - Video Streaming: Streams live video from the baby's room using the ESP32 CAM, allowing real-time monitoring of the baby's activities.
-- Movement Detection: Captures images and detects movement within the baby's bed area using the ESP32 CAM, providing additional visibility and monitoring capabilities.
+- Movement Detection: detects baby's movement using gyroscope providing additional monitoring capabilities.
-- Real-Time Alerts: Provides visual alerts through LED lights if critical conditions are detected, such as high temperature or unusual movement.
 - Data Visualization: Logs and visualizes environmental data using ThingSpeak, offering a dashboard for tracking and analyzing the baby's environment over time.

 ## Components
 - ESP32 (3 units): Microcontrollers used for processing and communication.
 They handle data from sensors and manage interactions between components.
 - ESP32 CAM: A compact development board with an integrated camera and SD card slot.
 The camera is mounted directly on top of the ESP32 board, eliminating the need for additional wiring.
-It’s used for capturing pictures and streaming video.
+It’s used for streaming video.
 - Humidity and Temperature Sensor (SHT31): Measures ambient temperature and humidity, providing real-time environmental data to ensure the baby’s comfort.
 - Gyroscope (MPU6050): Detects orientation and motion, helping to monitor the baby's movements and detect any unusual activity.
-- LED Screen: Displays real-time data, alerts, or status messages.
+- LED Screen: Displays real-time data and status messages.
 Useful for visual feedback and monitoring system status at a glance.
-- Red LED Light: Used as a visual alert for critical warnings.
-- Green LED Light: Indicates normal operation or safe conditions.
-Provides a visual confirmation of system status.
+- Green LED Light: Indicates movements in the baby's bed.
 - Batteries (2 units): Power source for two of the ESP32 units, ensuring their operation and portability.
-- 330 Ohm Resistors (2 units): Used to limit current and protect components, such as LEDs, from excessive current.
+- 330 Ohm Resistor: Used to limit current and protect components, such as LEDs, from excessive current.

 ## Software and Services
 - Arduino IDE: Software development environment used for writing and uploading code to the ESP32 boards.
 It includes libraries and tools for interfacing with hardware components.